masasin/masasin.github.io/docs/cv/projects/myo.md

 I looked at ergonomics, as well as manually modifying the configurations, but the project was cancelled before a fully functional version could be made.

-Most of the code was written in Python, including wrappers for [C++ code](https://github.com/thalmiclabs) which I wrote to talk to the armband and the robotic arm.
+Most of the code was written in Python, including wrappers for [C++ code]{{ urls.projects.myo_thalmic }} which I wrote to talk to the armband and the robotic arm.